kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 [1,1]:    array([4., 4., 4.], dtype=float32)>]
 ```
 Under the hood, the communication is often asynchronized with the backward
-computation when GPUs are available.
+propagation when GPUs are available.
 In addition, the NCCL all-reduce will be
-used if it is installed.
-To further boost the performance, Horovod will send
+used if installed.
+To reduce launch overhead, Horovod will send batches of
-batches of tensors between some predefined time intervals rather than performing
-communication everytime when a tensor is ready in order to reduce launching
+tensors at intervals instead of performing communication the instance that a
-overhead.
-Also, small tensors might be fused to bigger ones before
+tensor is ready.
+Moreover, to achieve high throughput, small tensors might be
-communication for better throughput.
-Please check `HOROVOD_CYCLE_TIME` and `HOROVOD_FUSION_THRESHOLD`
+fused to bigger ones before communication can take place.
+Please check
-for more information.
+`HOROVOD_CYCLE_TIME` and `HOROVOD_FUSION_THRESHOLD` for more information.

 After the backward pass, each node keeps the same gadients and then we update
 the parameters.